 My parents still have boxes of old color 35mm slides from road trips they took in the 1960s, hidden away in a closet.
 As a child, I remember our family gathering around as my dad manned the slide projector, and my sisters and I giggled at the hairdos and the fun stories my parents told as the pictures appeared on a big white screen.
 Sadly, I haven’t seen them in years, because who still has a slide projector?
 Not my parents and I doubt you have one either.
 But they’re great family memories and it would be a shame to have them just disappear.
 Luckily I found an easy solution to bringing them back to life: scan and convert them to digital pictures.

 Convert Your 35mm Slides and Negatives to Digital Photos

 One option would be to buy a slide scanner (not cheap) and scan them at home, but with lots of slides it would be a monumental task and who has time for it?
-Plus, they’ll definitely need correction for fading or color shift.
-The better alternative is to use a slide scanning service: it’s the fastest, cheapest and most efficient means of digitizing and repairing slides.
+Plus, they’ll definitely need correction for fading or color shifts.
+The better alternative is to use a slide scanning service: it’s the fastest, cheapest, and most efficient means of digitizing and repairing slides.

 Scanning and Color Correction

-ScanCafe will scan your 35mm, 110, 126, 127 as well as 120/122 medium format slides and make individual image adjustments by hand.
+ScanCafe will scan your 35mm, 110, 126, and 127 as well as 120/122 medium format slides and make individual image adjustments by hand.
 They do all scanning by hand and will perform common fixes including re-orientation, cropping, scratch and dust removal, color correction, and red-eye removal.
-The company also offers a restoration service (extra cost) for more severely damaged slides.
+The company also offers a restoration service (at extra cost) for more severely damaged slides.